cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 // Warning: (ae-missing-release-tag) "pointInSurroundingSphereCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function pointInSurroundingSphereCallback(viewport: VolumeViewport, imageData: vtkImageData, circlePoints: [Types_2.Point3, Types_2.Point3], callback: PointInShapeCallback): void;
+function pointInSurroundingSphereCallback(viewport: Types_2.IVolumeViewport, imageData: vtkImageData, circlePoints: [Types_2.Point3, Types_2.Point3], callback: PointInShapeCallback): void;

 // Warning: (ae-missing-release-tag) "ProbeTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //